How to stop your eyesight deteriorating & getting worse - can we slow down myopia?

 - Take breaks from near work and use the 20/20/20 rule.
 Every 20 minutes, look 20 feet away in the distance, for 20 seconds.
 Write a post-it reminder and put it above your working space or tie it in with another habit like drinking enough water.
 Stick at it as habits take a while to form.

-- Make sure you’re not straining your eyes by sitting in bad lighting.
+- Limit eye strain by making sure you’re not sitting or working in rooms with bad lighting.

 - Could you make more calls and send more voice notes?
 Anything that cuts down on the amount of messages you’re writing (and therefore creates less near work) could help.